NORTHERN SPAIN'S MAMMALS

 On day four we can do some final birdwatching, or perhaps try our luck with another wolf pack, before heading west towards Asturias.
 The Parque Natural de Somiedo is located in the central area of the Cantabrian Mountains and covers over 40,000 hectares.
 As in the Picos, farming methods are very traditional, leading to it being declared a UNESCO biosphere reserve in 2000.
 We will spend three nights in the heart of the reserve in the village of Pola de Somiedo.

 The park is most famous for its population of Cantabrian Brown Bears.
 Of approximately 200 bears that live in the mountains of northern Spain, more than 30 individuals live around Somiedo.
 Normally shy and reclusive, the chances of seeing one is almost nil.
 However, for a few weeks every year the population ventures from its beech forest home onto open hillsides to feed on the fruits of blackberry and bilberry.
 When the Rhamnus alpina (a type of buckthorn) fruits, they lose all self control and gorge themselves silly.
-Our local guide knows all the best spots to find one, and during our time here we can expect sightings of adult males, adolescents and females with young.
+Our local guide knows all the best spots to find them, and during our time here we can hope for sightings of adult males, adolescents and females with young.

 We will not neglect the birding here either.
 Crag Martin, Black Redstart, Red-billed Chough, Red Kite, Goshawk, Rock Bunting, Dipper and Firecrest are amongst the assorted birdlife that can be found.
 If Wallcreeper eluded us in the Picos we can try again here.
 Migrants crossing the high passes will include many northern species such as Garden and Willow Warblers, Redstarts and Pied Flycatchers.
 Iberian Chiffchaff is the most numerous breeding warbler and should still be present at this time.
 Butterflies will still be on the wing, including Swallowtail, Cleopatra and Queen of Spain Fritillary.